 CB Burroughs is best known for her unique use of color and texture.
 A former teacher and youngest in a family of artists, she was in her mid-30's when she finally embraced her artist-heart and took a short class in acrylics.
 Blessed with a teacher who gave her the courage to experiment and form her own style, her passion grew and led her to the world of scenic design where she was the owner and scenic painter for a theater set design company in Northern Virginia.
 Upon growing weary of the sheer physicality and temporary nature of set painting, Christine turned her attention to canvas and paper mache’ sculpture.
 Her art is a partnership between her love of color and texture and her sensitive, albeit feisty spirit.
-Favorite mediums include acrylics, paper clay, soft pastels and fiber paste.
+Favorite mediums include oil and cold wax, acrylics, paper clay, and soft pastels.
 The paint splattered CB lives in Virginia with her extremely patient husband and 2 very naughty dogs, Simon and Izzy.
 She is the very proud mother of 2 wonderful (and still slightly naughty) adult children.

 Evening Street Studios LLC, features the artwork and writing of artist CB Burroughs and takes its name from her midwest childhood home.